-- Old English fleoge "fly, winged insect," from Proto-Germanic *fleugjon (cf. Old Saxon fleiga, Old Norse fluga, Middle Dutch vlieghe, Dutch vlieg, Old High German flioga, German Fliege "fly); literally "the flying (insect)" (cf. Old English fleogende "flying"), from same source as fly (v.1).
+- Old English fleoge "fly, winged insect," from Proto-Germanic *fleugjon (cognates: Old Saxon fleiga, Old Norse fluga, Middle Dutch vlieghe, Dutch vlieg, Old High German flioga, German Fliege "fly); literally "the flying (insect)" (compare Old English fleogende "flying"), from same source as fly (v.1).

 Originally any winged insect (hence butterfly, etc.); long used by farmers and gardeners for any insect parasite.
-The Old English plural in -n (cf. oxen) gradually normalized 13c.-15c. to -s.
+The Old English plural in -n (as in oxen) gradually normalized 13c.-15c. to -s.
 Fly on the wall "unseen observer" first recorded 1881.
 An Old English word for "curtain" was fleonet "fly-net."
-Fly-swatter first attested 1917.
+Fly-swatter as a bit of wire mesh on a handle first attested 1917.
 Fly-fishing is from 1650s.

 - fly (v.1)

-- "to soar through air," Old English fleogan "to fly" (class II strong verb; past tense fleag, past participle flogen), from West Germanic *fleuganan (cf. Old Saxon and Old High German fliogan, Old Norse flügja, Old Frisian fliaga, Middle Dutch vlieghen, Dutch vliegen, German fliegen), from PIE *pleu- "flowing, floating" (see pluvial).
+- "to soar through air," Old English fleogan "to fly" (class II strong verb; past tense fleag, past participle flogen), from Proto-Germanic *fleugan "to fly" (cognates: Old Saxon and Old High German fliogan, Old Norse flügja, Old Frisian fliaga, Middle Dutch vlieghen, Dutch vliegen, German fliegen), from PIE *pleu- "flowing, floating" (see pluvial).

 Notion of "flapping as a wing does" led to noun sense of "tent flap" (1810), which yielded (1844) "covering for buttons that close up a garment."
 The noun sense of "a flight, flying" is from mid-15c.
 Baseball fly ball attested by 1866.
 Slang phrase fly off the handle "lose one's cool" dates from 1825.
 To do something on the fly is 1856, apparently from baseball.